-The landscape of sunscreens in Korea has skewed towards a “safe ingredient” trend with the advent of Korean cosmetic analysis apps like 화해 (Hwahae) making potentially irritating/hazardous ingredients easier to be aware of as well as Korean beauty gurus (e.g. Director Pi) espousing the need for “good” ingredients.
+The landscape of sunscreens in Korea has skewed towards a “safe ingredient” trend.
+This comes with the advent of Korean cosmetic analysis apps like 화해 (Hwahae) making potentially irritating/hazardous ingredients easier to be aware of as well as Korean beauty gurus (e.g. Director Pi) espousing the need for “good” ingredients.

 Formulations with gentle ingredients are climbing the ranks of popularity and increasing in priority when brands release new products.
 Whether a complete zero-tolerance attitude is needed towards those ingredients is up for debate, but it has added to the ultimately beneficial skincare culture of ingredient awareness.
 Save for two, the sunscreens compiled below are free of PEGs and have their potentially irritating ingredients listed alongside.

 Now, in compiling this list via a combination of Korean beauty review app rankings, Korean Youtubers, and Naver blogs, the ultimate consensus is that there isn’t one holy grail product that will tick the boxes for everyone.
 Choosing the right sunscreen has become as involved and personalized of a decision as buying a new car.
 Skin type, sensitivity, and even your makeup routine play a part in determining what you’ll want out of your sunscreen.

 The three main types – physical, chemical, and physical/chemical combo – are all based on the mechanism by which they protect your skin from UV rays.
 No single type is superior – they each have their pros and cons.
 And it’s up to you to test out and determine what suits your skin and lifestyle best.

 1. Cell Fusion C Laser Sunscreen 100